Complete and Continue

 Djembe Challenge #7

 Yes!
 You made it!!
-Day 7 of the Djembe Challenge!
+Day 7 of your Djembe Challenge!

 Today, Weedie brings everything back to the beginning by showing the second djembe accompaniment for Mendiani.
 And he has a funny spoken phrase to help you remember the pattern.